Eriphyle: Mythology

 Eriphyle is seen in Hades in Vergil's Aeneid, still bearing wounds inflicted by her son.
-She also plays a role in Statius's Thebaid, in which her desire to attain the necklace of Harmonia is one of the catalysts for the war between Argos and Thebes.
+In Homer's Odyssey, Odysseus sees Eriphyle in Hades alongside other misfortunate or malicious women, including Phaedra, Procris, Ariadne, Maera, and Clymene.
+She also plays a role in Statius's Thebaid, in which her desire to attain the Necklace of Harmonia is one of the catalysts for the war between Argos and Thebes.
 In this version of the myth, however, Argia, Polynices's wife, persuades her husband to give the necklace to Eriphyle so that Amphiaraus will join the war effort.